Is Minnesota Birth Center licensed and accredited?

-Your baby will be placed in your arms for immediate skin-to-skin contact after birth.
-We offer house-made herbal bath and homemade bread with local honey to each postpartum mother.
+After birth your baby will be placed in your arms for immediate skin-to-skin contact.
+MBC offers a house-made herbal bath and homemade bread with honey to each postpartum mother.
 Your midwife team will assist you with breastfeeding while continually monitoring your and your baby’s health during the immediate postpartum period.
 Families stay at the birth center an average of four hours after birth.
-Our Early Discharge class thoroughly equips families to care for their babies and selves postpartum.
-After birth, you will leave the birth center confident and comfortable in caring for your baby at home.
+Our Early Home Care class thoroughly equips families to care for their babies and selves postpartum.

-What pediatric care services are provided by Minnesota Birth Center?
+What pediatric services are provided by Minnesota Birth Center?

-).
-If you are 32 weeks or beyond, please call our Front Desk to verify availability and arrange to speak with the Clinical Director for a Phone Orientation to determine eligibility for care.
-All transfer clients, regardless of gestation, must have records from the current pregnancy transferred to our offices.
+All transfer clients must have complete records from the current pregnancy transferred to our offices prior to their first visit and must be planning to attend Orientation.
 Medical records can be transferred using the Release of Information form below and faxed to (612) 224-9622.